mmizumoto1213/SYN1Project-3/QRCode.md

 ![Climate Change](ClimateChange.PNG)

 ## Play your role to make an impact.
-Find out how you can help at this website.
+Find out how you can help here.

 ![QR Code](QRCode.PNG)